-Information on these areas either needs to be compiled for all lands subject to GM or summarised as estimates for all the strata (defined by the boundaries of the areas of GM) that a Party chooses to apply for the reporting of its land use statistics.
-Further good practice guidance on identifying land areas is provided in Section 2.2 of this supplement.
+Information on these areas would have to be compiled either for all lands subject to GM or summarised as estimates for all the strata (defined by the boundaries of the areas of GM) that a Party chooses to apply for the reporting of its land use statistics.
+Further good practice guidance on identifying land areas is given in Section 2.2 of this supplement.